simon-hirst/lemonstand/README.md

 ### Health checks and metrics

 Each service exposes a `/health` endpoint that returns a simple JSON payload indicating that the service is running.
 Prometheus‑formatted metrics are available on `/metrics` and can be scraped by a Prometheus server.
 The service registry polls each service’s health endpoint every 30 seconds and stores the results; the API gateway queries the registry to discover the location and health of services at runtime.

-## Contributing

-Contributions are welcome!
-If you would like to add features or fix bugs, please fork the repository and open a pull request.
-Commit messages follow the [Conventional Commits](https://www.conventionalcommits.org/) format.
-Be sure to run the test suite and lint your code (`npm run lint`) before submitting.

-## License

-This project is licensed under the MIT license.
-See the `LICENSE` file for details.